AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/README.md

 # Introduction
 This repo contains the tools needed to integrate [One Identity Password Manager](https://www.oneidentity.com/products/password-manager/) with [OneLogin By One Identity](https://www.onelogin.com/) using the OneLogin API 2 (v5).

+# Disclaimer
+The scripts contained in this repository are not officially supported by Quest Software, One Identity, or OneLogin.
+These code samples can be used as starting points to build custom integrations with Password Manager and OneLogin, but should not be considered production-ready, or specified to meet the requirements of your environment.
+If you intend to implement integrations utilizing this code, and want assistance and support, reach out to your One Identity Account Rep to discuss a Professional Services engagement.

 # Description
 The "OneLoginByOneIdentity" Powershell Module included in this repo is a stripped-down and limited fork of the larger, in progress, "OneLoginByOneIdentity" powershell module, which includes wrapper functions around the OneLogin API 2 (v5) Endpoint.
 This version of the module only includes the classes and functions that are in-scope and necessary for integration with Password Manager to manage users and security factors, and provide multi-factor authentication.

 The "Examples" folder includes specific integration examples with Password Manager.
-These code samples can be used as starting points to build custom integrations with Password Manager and OneLogin, but should not be considered production-ready, or specified to meet the requirements of your environment.

 # Module Installation